konklone/tmcw.github.com/_posts/2014-03-11-tape-is-cool.md

 ## The Test Anything Protocol

-The [Test Anything Protocol](https://en.wikipedia.org/wiki/Test_Anything_Protocol) is the definition of 'tried & true': it's been around since 1987 and has been implemented in [a ton of languages](https://en.wikipedia.org/wiki/Test_Anything_Protocol#List_of_TAP_producers).
+TAP, or the [Test Anything Protocol](https://en.wikipedia.org/wiki/Test_Anything_Protocol) is the definition of 'tried & true': it's been around since 1987 and has been implemented in [a ton of languages](https://en.wikipedia.org/wiki/Test_Anything_Protocol#List_of_TAP_producers).
 It's just a dead-simple way to format test results, like

 {% highlight sh %}
 TAP version 13